An implementation that may not be a big deal to you has proved to be both challenging and exciting.

-Solving each issue, the new method adds additional content to a single page for each article when subscribers login and subtracts content when logging out.
-Blogs are easier to manage and more responsive, in part due to the consolidation of server firewalls and removal of outdated scripts.
+Solving each issue, the new method adds additional content to a single page for each article when subscribers log in and subtracts content when logging out.
+Blogs are easier to manage and more responsive, in part due to the consolidation of server firewalls and the removal of outdated scripts.

 Why Two Versions